The Search for the Holy Grail

 Mike DelPrete is a strategic advisor, researcher, and Scholar-in-Residence at the University of Colorado.
 Host of the Context podcast.
 Founder of the Real Estate Innovation Hub.
 Quoted in the Wall Street Journal calling the one-stop shop "the Holy Grail" — which is how this investigation got its name.

 I have a lot of questions.
 What is the Holy Grail, really?
 Is it a myth?
-Who's cracked it?
-Who's tried and failed?
-And the big one: do consumers actually want it?
+Who's tried, who's failed, what actually works?
+And do consumers actually want it?
 I don't have a destination in mind — just a direction.
 These episodes are a combination of interviews and me working through what I'm finding and what doesn't add up.
-Come along.